 Altitude sickness!
 It can strike without warning and strike hard.
-Acclimation and plenty of hydration is a great way to prevent altitude sickness.
+Acclimation and plenty of hydration is a wonderful way to prevent altitude sickness.

 - Quality Shoes / Boots – Good boots that breathe and offer grip and stability are critical.

-- Windbreaker/Rain Gear – It’s almost always windy at altitude and if there is any precipitation – wind + rain + altitude can drop the temperature and increase the risk of exposure/hyperthermia.
+- Windbreaker/Rain Gear – It’s often windy at altitude and if there is any precipitation – wind + rain + altitude can drop the temperature and increase the risk of exposure/hyperthermia.
 Raingear + layers = warmth and comfort.
 Don’t skimp here!

 - Gloves – Keep those hands warm as well as offer protection.
 Lightweight gloves can also be great when using hiking poles.
 If you’re hot and muggy starting out in a dense forest you may think you don’t need them, but if you’re at the summit and a cold wind is blowing, you will wish you had them.

 - Map – Trail maps are a necessity.
 Printed maps don’t need recharging or batteries.
 If you’re looking for great electronic maps, we really enjoy Gaia GPS Maps.
 Gaia GPS is great for mapping, tracking, and saving your routes!